-Each Independent Trustee receives from the Trust a quarterly retainer of \$22,500; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any other special meetings attended by videoconference or teleconference at which Board action is taken or materials are prepared.
+Effective January 1, 2024, each Independent Trustee receives a quarterly retainer of \$26,000; \$5,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,000 for each other special meeting attended by videoconference or teleconference at which Board action is taken and/or materials were prepared for review.
 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.